 For an Outdoor Obstacle Course:

-- Go up the ladder and down the slide.
+- Go up a jungle gym and slide down the slide.

-- Swing on the swing as you count to ten.
+- Swing on the swing for twenty seconds.

 Sarah Richards has an M.A. in Early Childhood Development and a B.S. in Child Development.
 She's spent 6 years teaching kindergarten and first grade.
 Before that, she was a child development specialist for young children with special needs.
 She has also worked in the preschool classroom.